 Atheism-Theism – Cumulative case for God

 However, whether or not all the arguments and evidence fit together is not the issue.
 What is mistaken here is the difference between the Coherence and Correspondence ideas of truth.
-Yet many apologists think that just because a narrative or theory fits together (it coheres), it must therefore be correspondingly accurate.
+Yet many apologists think that just because a narrative or theory fits together (it coheres), it must be correspondingly accurate.
 That doesn’t follow.

 A well-crafted story like The Godfather may have no plot holes, so it all fits together, yet it’s still fiction.
 ‘Harry Potter has a scar’ is a true statement within the story world (Coherence).
 But that doesn’t mean Harry Potter is a real person.
 (Correspondence).

-‘Claim A must be true because it fits with claims B, C, D, and E, so the theist professes.
-But they need to realise that a non-believer may also reject B, C, D, E etc. Furthermore, they have yet to prove B, C, D or E.
+‘Claim A must be true because it fits with claims B, C, D, and E, so the Theist professes.
+But they must realise that non-believers may also reject claims B, C, D, E, etc.

 What’s left is one unsupported claim tied together to another unsupported claim, and so on.